cyberang3l/blackjack/README.md

 ### How to run the program

-* First clone the repository
+* First clone the repository.
 * Execute the unit tests: `python3 -m unittest discover -v test` (The `run_tests.sh` script will execute exactly the same command).
 * Check the help page of the main program: `python3 blackjack.py --help`
 * Autoplay a single game: `python3 blackjack.py`